 - Job Specifications.
 This section identifies the minimum acceptable qualifications for the job including education, experience, and specialized knowledge or skills, if applicable.
 If applicable, a job description may also list a few preferred qualifications, which may reflect a preference for additional education, experience, knowledge, skills or ability.
 For example, the job may specify a minimum of a bachelor’s degree but list a preference for a master’s degree or a Human Resource certification.

-For a point of reference, refer to Workforce’s sample job description for a HR Manager.
-For perspective, CareerBuilder states that “the key to writing effective job descriptions is to find the perfect balance between providing enough detail so candidates understand the role and your company while keeping your description concise,” noting that job descriptions that range between 700 and 2,000 characters receive up to 30% more responses.
-Potential shortcut: SHRM offers members free sample job description templates organized by title and function.
+CareerBuilder states that “the key to writing effective job descriptions is to find the perfect balance between providing enough detail so candidates understand the role and your company while keeping your description concise,” noting that job descriptions that range between 700 and 2,000 characters receive up to 30% more responses.
+You may also use job description templates written by SHRM who offers members free sample organized by title and function.

 A job analysis is an internal document that serves as the basis for both job descriptions and job specifications.
-As discussed in the prior section, a job description summarizes key details of the job, including its purpose, essential functions and job specifications.
+A job description summarizes key details of the job, including its purpose, essential functions and job specifications.
 Job specifications are a subset of the job description that detail the minimum acceptable qualifications for the job.
 For an illustration of this, refer to Table 1.

 |Job Description||Job Specifications|

 |Working conditions/Hazards||Emotional Characteristics|

 A key distinction is that the details listed under job description are not personal; they are aspects of the job.
 That is, the job description is what is to be done.
 Job specifications reflect what is required to complete the job and are personal in the sense that each candidate or employee will have a different job specification profile or combination of education, experience and expertise.
 Note that a job description may also contribute to the job analysis as a source document when a job is being reviewed or updated.